Allstar Weekend: 2012–2013: Record label departure, new records, and split

-On January 8, 2012, the band announced via Stickam their departure from former label Hollywood Records, citing how the label restricted them in what they wanted to do (touring internationally, mature themes in songs, etc.).
+On January 8, 2012, the band announced via Stickam their departure from their former label Hollywood Records, citing how the label restricted them in what they wanted to do (touring internationally, mature themes in songs, etc.).
 In August 2012, they confirmed that they had signed a distribution deal with Universal Music Canada.

-In March 2012, the band announced that they would release a 5-song extended play on July 3, 2012.
+In March 2012, the band announced releasing a 5-song extended play on July 3, 2012.
 The EP features the singles "Wanna Dance With Somebody" (ASW 2012), a cover of Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)", "Life as We Know It" and, later, "The Last Time" remix featuring Kina Grannis.
 Originally the EP was called Kevin's Place, but its title was changed to The American Dream before its release.

 In October 2012, the band began a Kickstarter campaign to fund their next album, which was given the working name Ballin'.
 On December 3, 2012, the band announced via Twitter that they would be going on a headlining tour in January and February 2013.
 On January 4, 2013, Allstar Weekend announced they would also be playing at Warped Tour 2013.

 On January 18, 2013, Porter, Quiseng, and Martinez announced via Stickam that the band would be taking a 'permanent hiatus' after Warped Tour, citing the gap in musical style between their current and previous material.
 They stated that they would be starting a new band, along with touring member Brent Schneiders, but would not perform any Allstar Weekend songs under the new project.
 They played their final show on August 4, 2013, in Houston.

 On February 14, 2013, the band released a cover song EP titled Kevin's Place.
 On it, the band covers "Drops Of Jupiter" by Train, "Thunder Road" by Bruce Springsteen, "Enchanted" by Taylor Swift, "Perfect Situation" by Weezer and "I Love You Always Forever" by Donna Lewis.
 The cover song EP is available on iTunes only.

-On August 1, 2013, they released their own mobile game, available on iOS and Android, titled ASW Restaurant.
-It costs $1.99 (US) on iOS and was originally also $1.99 (US) on Android, but is now free for Android.
+On August 1, 2013, they released their own mobile game, which was available on iOS and Android, titled ASW Restaurant.

 In October 2013, it was revealed that the band was coming out with one more album, stating: "We have decided it would be more appropriate to thank you in an ALLSTAR WEEKEND release.
 As you may know, we are releasing an album of all unreleased tracks/B-sides.
 This CD will be out for the holiday season."
-However, by early January 2014, nothing more had been heard about the supposed new CD.
-In mid-January 2014, their manager, Stefanie, stated, "Allstar Weekend broke up so anything we release or work on is not our (Allstar Weekend's) priority.
+However, by January 2014, their manager, Stefanie, stated, "Allstar Weekend broke up so anything we release or work on is not our (Allstar Weekend's) priority.
 But the artwork for the unreleased tracks/B-sides CD is being done now."
-As of 2015, nothing more of this album has been said, and the album is presumed to be canceled.
+Nothing more of the album has been said and was presumedly canceled.